 Scene of the Climb and Slayed on the Slopes, Kate Dyer-Seeley

 It’s hard to write about mysteries without completely blowing the entire point of them.
 But there is a real-life mystery attached to this one!
 The author is in fact the same as my absolute faves, the Ashland mysteries.
-She uses a pseudonym but her picture is the same as both personas and she makes no bones about being the same person (so I am not taking away Clark Kent’s glasses here), but I’d guess to maintain separate identities for her otherwise pretty similar series, she assigns them to different “people.”
+She uses a pseudonym but her picture is the same as both personas and she makes no real secret about being the same person (so I am not taking away Clark Kent’s glasses here), but I’d guess to maintain separate identities for her otherwise pretty similar series, she assigns them to different “people.”
 Instead of a baker, this one is a fresh college grad who snags a job at an extreme sports magazine despite the fact she’s apparently never gone outside.
 While I enjoyed these first two (out of currently four, #3 in progress) they just didn’t grab me the way the Ashland mysteries did.
 Perhaps it’s because I am the very definition of indoorsy, and avoid at all costs the extreme sports scenarios our heroine finds herself in?
 My childhood sleeping bags, while occasionally pressed into service on school camping trips, were designed for sleepovers, and they and I fared poorly in outdoor temperatures.
 My girl scout troop “camped” at an Embassy Suites.
 The last time I was on a beach I gave myself a displaced fracture of my pinkie toe.
-Did you know that was even possible?
-Because the barely-a-doctor I saw didn’t.
 I love the natural beauty of the northwest, but I mainly prefer to enjoy it from a window seat with a hot drink and a book.
-Anyway, this was the epitome of the modern pulp mystery – quick, fun, easy read, with a clear niche market (Pacific northwesterners, people who either love extreme sports or are terrified of them) but wouldn’t be something to phone home about (or wouldn’t be, if I weren’t reading them with my mom!).
+Anyway, this was the epitome of the cozy mystery – quick, fun, easy read, with a clear niche market (Pacific northwesterners, people who either love extreme sports or are terrified of them).
+Cute, quick, and uplifting.

 Genre: mystery.
 Format: novels.
 Rating: 2/3 both, but I am definitely keeping up with them as they come out